Sindhu1024/Cricket-Player-Analysis/README.md

 This project demonstrates:

-Web scraping cricket statistics using Power BI
+-Web scraping cricket statistics using Power BI

-Cleaning & transforming scraped HTML tables in Power Query
+-Cleaning & transforming scraped HTML tables in Power Query

-Classifying strike rates into performance categories
+-Classifying strike rates into performance categories

-Building dynamic visualizations in Power BI
+-Building dynamic visualizations in Power BI

-Creating a structured .pbix report suitable for analysis and presentation
+-Creating a structured .pbix report suitable for analysis and presentation

 The main report file is included: